sipaviciute/system-hardening/README.md

 10. Enable the Directory Index Protection, preventing directory index listings and defaulting, deny any request not using POST, REQUEST.
 Deny any badly formed HTTP PROTOCOL in requests.

 11. Create a backup of the system in the backup server.

+## This repository:

+1. /environment - Bash scripts of installing what is needed for the system to work
+2. /scripts - Ansible scripts for 'Automated tasks list' mentioned above